Wishmaster01/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/UEFIDevicePath` (read only string)

 Standardized text representation of the UEFI device path, in UTF-8 format.
-This is available only on Gen9 and later servers.
+This is available only on Gen9 and later servers and is not supported on Gen8 servers.

 ## HpServerPciDevice